istio/istio.io/content/docs/setup/kubernetes/upgrading-istio/index.md

     mode: DISABLE
 {{< /text >}}

-## Migrating `mtls_excluded_services` config to destination rules
+## Migrating the `mtls_excluded_services` configuration to destination rules

-If you installed Istio with mutual TLS enabled, and used mesh config `mtls_excluded_services` to disable mutual TLS when connecting to these services (e.g kubernetes API server), you need to replace this by adding a destination rule.
+If you installed Istio with mutual TLS enabled, and used the mesh configuration option `mtls_excluded_services` to disable mutual TLS when connecting to these services (e.g Kubernetes API server), you need to replace this by adding a destination rule.
 For example:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3